With big one-off purchases you’re spending more money, therefore you have bigger potential savings.

 - Look for discount codes if buying online.
 Try searching for discount codes for the store buying from – they are often readily available on the internet.

-Things to know before you Can: The advice on this website has been prepared without considering your objectives, financial situation or needs.
+The advice on this website has been prepared without considering your objectives, financial situation or needs.
 Before acting on the advice, please consider its appropriateness to your circumstances.
 This article is intended to provide general information of an educational nature only.
 It does not have regard to the financial situation or needs of any reader and must not be relied upon as financial product advice.